University of Santiago (Cape Verde)

-The Universidade de Santiago (abbreviation: US) is a private Cape Verdean university.
-The main campus is in Assomada (subdivision Bolanha), located in the middle of the Island of Santiago.
+The Universidade de Santiago (abbreviated as US) is a private university in Cape Verde.
+It was established in November 2008.
+The main campus is in Assomada in the middle of the Island of Santiago.

 There are two satellite campuses, one in Praia (subdivision Prainha) and another one in Tarrafal.
 It is one of the eight existing universities in Cape Verde; it was established on November 24, 2008.
-Since its opening in 2008, it has been run by the current rector Gabriel António Monteiro Fernandes, who holds a Ph.D. in Sociology.
+Since its opening in 2008, it has been run by the current rector Gabriel António Monteiro Fernandes, who holds a doctorate in sociology.

 As of August 2018, the university of Santiago offers nineteen (17) undergraduate degrees, and seven (7) graduate (master's degrees) degrees.
 In addition, it offers vocational degrees, such as multimedia development, electromechanics studies and solar power system, and rural tourism and ecology.

 Campuses

 Assomada: in the first two years after its establishment in 2008, the university was located at Rua 5 de Julho in Assomada.
 In 2010 it moved to the present campus in Bolanha, a subdivision in the east of Assomada.
 The Assomada campus also houses the university administration.

 Praia: in 2012, the Praia campus was established at the Seminário São José in the subdivision of Prainha.
 It houses the College of Technology and Management (Escola Superior de Tecnologias e Gestão - ESTG).

 Tarrafal: this campus opened in June 2013, and houses the College of Tourism, Businesses and Administration (Escola Superior de Turismo, Negócios e Administração - ESTNA).